-Final: An exam given at the end of a term, usually on all the academic material covered in class.
+\ Final: An exam given at the end of a semester, usually on all the academic material covered in class.

-Major: The field in which you are pursuing your degree.

-Minor: A second emphasis in your degree program.

-Mid-Term: A test given around the middle of each term.

-Quiz: A short test given during the term, often unannounced.
+- \ Major: The field in which you are pursuing your degree. - \ Minor: A second emphasis in your degree program. - \ Mid-Term: A test given around the middle of each semester. - \ Quiz: A short test given during the semester, sometimes unannounced.